-I've been riding these aluminum and carbon fiber bad boys for about three months now and so far, I'm loving every second of it.
+I've been riding these aluminum and carbon fiber bad boys for about six months now and so far, I'm loving every second of it.
+They've traveled with me to Denver, Salt Lake City and cruised miles of trade show floors and airport hallways, so I've put them through a lot.

 First things first, they look amazing.
 Seriously gorgeous, with matte black wheel rims and semi gloss black push rims.
 These are the wheelchair equivalent of the LBD and they look right at home on my fabulous Lasher Sport yellow and mirror chrome wheelchair.
 Add that to the fact that they ride like an expensive sports car and they're better for you medically and you'll see why I love them.